 Before implementing new technological elements within an organization, one must consider how these technological elements would fair when confronted with any and all upcoming changes and whether they could “grow” with the needs of said organization.
 Not to forget that all the while these technological solutions must match the capabilities of people using them.
 In order to reduce the complexity, and therefore the risks associated with implementing a new information system, Simitless advocates a build-your-own-system approach.
 But that doesn't mean that you are left to your own devices to fend for yourself with no assistance whatsoever.
 Simitless has a large body of documentation that enables those users who are already comfortable with information technology to find a quick answer to common questions.

-For users who require additional help, be it with installation or with day-to-day use, Simitless is setting up a reseller network.
+For users who require additional help, be it with installation or with day-to-day use, Simitless is setting up a consultant network.
 The latter is a program intended for IT professionals wishing to develop their skills and activity, who, once they complete Simitless training can be your go-to expert.
 Your computer specialist doesn't know about Simitless yet?
 Why not suggest that he contacts us?

 Identifying a need